UNESCO Sites in Italy: Exploring Italy’s World Heritage

 • The Palazzi dei Rolli were listed mansions selected to host visiting dignitaries

-• Visit Via Garibaldi, home to several accessible palaces (many now museums)
+• My travel insight: don’t miss visiting Via Garibaldi, home to several accessible palaces that have been transformed into museums.

 Portovenere, Cinque Terre, and the Islands (Palmaria, Tino and Tinetto) (Liguria)